GoogleCloudPlatform/gatekeeper-securitycenter/manifests/README.md

-# `gatekeeper-securitycenter` controller kpt package
+# `gatekeeper-securitycenter` controller manifests

-kpt package for the `gatekeeper-securitycenter` Kubernetes controller.
+Manifests for the `gatekeeper-securitycenter` Kubernetes controller.

 ## Usage

-This package assumes that you have already created the [prerequisite resources](https://github.com/GoogleCloudPlatform/gatekeeper-securitycenter#prerequisites).
+These instructions assume that you have already created the [prerequisite resources](https://github.com/GoogleCloudPlatform/gatekeeper-securitycenter#prerequisites).

 ### Tools required